If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

-Once it’s set up we can move on to the next step to becoming a money-making YouTuber.
+Once it’s set up, we can move on to the next step to becoming a money-making YouTuber.

-You should definitely use some form of video outline before you film, this will help you stay on topic and make sure that you cover everything when you press the record button.
+You should use some form of video outline before you film; this will help you stay on topic and ensure you cover everything when you press the record button.

-Don’t worry about making it perfect, no one has a perfect first video and it’s a part of learning and I think it shares some authenticity with your viewers about your journey.
+Don’t worry about making it perfect; no one has a perfect first video.
+It’s a part of learning, and I think it shares some authenticity with your viewers about your journey.

 My best tip for video editing when you’re getting started is that less is often more.
-You may want to throw every single transition and effect you want into every scene, but simple cuts after often the best.
+You may want to throw every single transition and effect you want into every scene, but simple cuts after are often the best.

-Again though, this is something you learn through doing and you will get better and faster as you create more content.
+Again though, this is something you learn through doing, and you will get better and faster as you create more content.